Barely Random Algorithms and Collective Metrical Task Systems: Abstract

 \section{Abstract}

 We consider metrical task systems on general metric spaces with $n$ points, and show that any fully randomized algorithm can be turned into a randomized algorithm that uses only $2\log n$ random bits, and achieves the same competitive ratio up to a factor $2$.
-This provides the first order-optimal \textit{barely random} algorithms for metrical task systems, i.e. which use a number of random bits that does not depend on the number of requests addressed to the system.
+This provides the first order-optimal \textit{barely random} algorithms for metrical task systems, i.e., which use a number of random bits that does not depend on the number of requests addressed to the system.
+We discuss implications on various aspects of online decision making such as: distributed systems, advice complexity, and transaction costs, suggesting broad applicability.
 We put forward an equivalent view that we call \textit{collective metrical task systems} where $k$ agents in a metrical task system team up, and suffer the average cost paid by each agent.
-Our results imply that such team can be $O(\log n^2)$-competitive, as soon as $k\geq n^2$ (in comparison, a single agent is $\Omega(n)$-competitive at best).
-We discuss implications on various aspects of online decision making such as: distributed systems, transaction costs, and advice complexity, suggesting broad applicability.
+Our results imply that such a team can be $O(\log^2 n)$-competitive as soon as $k\geq n^2$.
+In comparison, a single agent is always $\Omega(n)$-competitive.